The quaternionic Maass Spezialschar on split $\mathrm{SO}(8)$: The Fourier-Jacobi coefficient

-We are now ready to prove Theorem \ref{thm:introSp4} as the following corollary. \begin{corollary} Suppose $F$ is a quaternionic modular form of even weight $\ell$ on $G$ and level one.
-Then there is a Siegel modular form $f(Z)$ on $\Sp_4$ of weight $\ell$ and level one so that one has an identity of Fourier coefficients
+We are now ready to prove Theorem~\ref{thm:introSp4} as the following corollary. \begin{corollary} Suppose $\varphi$ is a quaternionic modular form of even weight $\ell$ on $G$ and level one.
+Then there is a Siegel modular form $f(Z)$ on $\Sp(4)$ of weight $\ell$ and level one, such that for all $a,b,c\in \Z$, one has the identity of Fourier coefficients